jmwilliams94/jmwilliams94/README.md

 - 👋 Hi, I’m @jmwilliams94
 - 👀 I’m interested in Front End Web Development
-- 🌱 I’m currently learning at Academy Xi
+- 🌱 I’ve just completed the Front End Web Development: Transform course held by Academy Xi.
-- 💞️ I’m looking to collaborate on student studies.
+- 💞️ I’m looking to grow as a developer with a group of likeminded people.
 - 📫 How to reach me - via github.

 <!---